MaximMorozovMIPT/7SemParProg/Task8/README.md

 ./run.sh -l 100 -r <mode_name> -t 4
 ```

+Note: In `input.txt` or in command line type only elements of array, cause it's length should be passed to run script with `-l` option

 Comparision of sorting time of big ordered and random array with 1, 2 and 4 threads

 ![Alt text](Compare.PNG?raw=true "Title")